naveenb0407/eazydiner-eda-analysis/README.md

 5 Is there a relationship between price, rating, and discount

 #🗂️ Data Source
-The dataset was obtained via web scraping from <a href="https://www.eazydiner.com/">.
+The dataset was obtained via web scraping from EasyDiner.
-Data was collected for five major Indian cities:</a>
+Data was collected for five major Indian cities: